bgce-cse/gpu-amr/README.md

 ## Build

-The examples for this project in the `examples/` directory, which have a `.e.cpp` extension, are automatically detected by CMake.
+The examples for this project in the `examples/` directory.
+Examples with a `.e.cpp` extension, are automatically detected by CMake.\
+The examples for this project in the `benchmark/` directory.
+Benchmarks with a `.b.cpp` extension, are automatically detected by CMake.\

-These examples can be compiled with cmake using the provided CMakeLists.txt.\
+These examples can be compiled with cmake using the provided CMakeLists.txt in the root directory.\
 One possible way to compile is:
 1. Create a build directory and move into it: `mkdir build && cd build`
 2. Run cmake: `cmake -DCMAKE_BUILD_TYPE={Debug,Release,RelWithDebInfo} [-DOPTIONS=OPT...] ..`